 Aqaba's Red Sea location positions it to be a premier destination for water-based outdoor adventures.

 Over 20 dive sites dot Aqaba's coast.
-Famous spots encompass the Cedar Pride shipwreck, the Hercules C-130 plane wreck, the "Tank" (a M42 Duster anti-aircraft tank), and the Underwater Military Museum Dive Site (see 8.5).
+Famous spots include the Cedar Pride shipwreck, the Hercules C-130 plane wreck, the "Tank" (a M42 Duster anti-aircraft tank), and the Underwater Military Museum Dive Site (see 8.5).

 Numerous PADI-certified dive centers (e.g., Aqaba Divers, Sea Star, Deep Blue Dive Center) conduct operations in Aqaba.
-They extend introductory dives for novices, advanced certification courses, guided dives for certified divers, and equipment rental.
+They extend introductory dives for novices, advanced certification courses, guided dives for certified divers, and apparatus rental.
 Diving spots range from beginner-friendly to wreck dives for experienced divers.

-Beyond "Shukran" (thank you), phrases like "Marhaba" (hello), "Kayf Halak?" (how's it going?), and "Min Fadlak" (please) are greatly appreciated.
+Beyond "Shukran" (thank you), phrases like "Marhaba" (hello), "Kayf Halak?" (how are you doing?), and "Min Fadlak" (please) are greatly appreciated.

 Aqaba features opportunities to unwind and rejuvenate at health spas or beach clubs and pools.